huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 Step 1: Create a **CSV file** on your computer.
 It should include a column for each of the properties that are included on the entity’s template.
 Import works by matching property names – therefore, be meticulous in using the same column header names in the CSV file as the property names on the template in Uwazi.
 As well, be sure to follow these guidelines:

 - Property names are not case sensitive, which means you can use either lowercase, capitals or a combination of both.
-- The “Title” column is required in your CSV file.
-It serves to identify the entity, but does not have to be unique.
+- The first column should be called “Title” and is required in your CSV file.
+This is where you will put the **Name** property of each entity.
-- There is no need to include the “Date Added” property because it is filled automatically during the import into Uwazi.
+- There is no need to include the **Date Added** property because it is filled automatically during the import into Uwazi.
-- If you have a geolocation property, its corresponding column must be styled “[name-of-your-geolocation-property]_geolocation”, replacing the bracketed text with the actual name of your geolocation property (e.g. detention place_geolocation).
+- If you have a **geolocation** property, its corresponding column must be styled “[name-of-your-geolocation-property]_geolocation”, replacing the bracketed text with the actual name of your geolocation property (e.g. detention place_geolocation).

 Step 2: Populate the **CSV file** with your data.
 Certain properties must follow a specific format:

+- If you have opted to use a **Generated ID** property for the **Name** of your entities, leave the rows underneath the “Title” column blank.
+They will be filled automatically during the import into Uwazi.
 - For properties with multiple values, the pipe symbol | should be used as the separator.
 Do not include spaces between.
 For example:
   - For a multi-select property: Arbitrary arrest|Illegal search|Enforced disappearance
   - For a hyperlink property (which follows the format of label|URL): Website|https://www.example.com